/

 Co-op: No

-York is known as one of Canada’s best schools for clinical psychology—the branch that deals with diagnosing and treating mental-health issues.
-Among its many professors are leaders in health psychology and visual-motor neuroscience.
-Students can choose to earn digital badges in two of the following concentrations: aging and late life development, applied methods and analysis, child and youth development, counselling and mental health, neuropsychology, our social world and social minds, and psychological humanities, contexts and communities.
+York is known as one of Canada’s best schools for clinical psychology, the branch that deals with diagnosing and treating mental-health issues, and its professors are leaders in health psychology and visual-motor neuroscience.
+Students can choose to earn digital badges in two of the following concentrations: aging and late-life development, psychology and law, global mental health and psychology, applied methods and analysis, child and youth development, counselling and mental health, neuropsychology, our social world and social minds, and psychological humanities, contexts and communities.

 McGill University